cbib/dypfish/README.md

 * Degree of clustering analysis

-The following analyses, you have to run the script corresponding to the sub analysis you needed (peripheral fraction, cytoplasmic spread, etc..):
+The following analyses, you have to run the script corresponding to the sub analysis you needed (peripheral_fraction.py, cytoplasmic_spread.py, etc..):
  * nocodazole
  * cytod
  * chx
  * muscle

 This section describes how the user must call it from the DypFISH root folder `dypfish/`.

 DypFish implements several analysis: